gvwilson/thirdbit/src/fiction/iffy/index.md

 as long as you promise not to run with them."

 "Ma'am?"
-Sandrine asked after a moment.
+Sandrine asked.

 Doctor Johel waved a hand.
 "An old joke.
 Here."
 She pulled a flimsy of freshly-printed paper out of a slot in her desk and handed it to Sandrine.
-"Start with that and see what else you can do.
+"Start with that and see what you can do.
 Surprise me, if you can."

 She saluted as she heard the door open behind her.